 - Security — An important part of data governance is ensuring its protection.
 Customer and partner details must be stored and entered securely and shared only with approved stakeholders.

 By preventing entry mistakes and automating authorization, RPA can greatly boost the data protection standards within your organization.
-As with all security systems, RPA is effective as long as you follow set guidelines.
+As with all security systems, RPA is effective if you follow set guidelines.
 Safety first!

 - Service delivery — Growing your business isn’t just about making your internal processes more efficient and improving the quality of your services.
-It’s no secret that a happy customer will always come back for more.
+It’s no secret that a happy customer will always return for more.

 Fewer delays and errors, higher turnover, better customer service—RPA gives you all that, resulting in a superior customer experience.
 In addition, the time you’d otherwise spend on menial accounting tasks can be devoted to research, strategy, and advancement, further increasing the quality of your services.